emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

 ### Adding this feature to Lisp using a macro

 Now that we've found a feature we'd like to add to Lisp, let's get to it.
-I find that when I first set about writing a Lisp macro, it helps to first determine the signature I want the macro to have and then determine the code I want it to generate. _I save the actual implementation for last_.
+I find that when I set about writing a Lisp macro, it helps to first determine the signature I want the macro to have and then determine the code I want it to generate. _I save the actual implementation for last_.
 So, to that end:

 ```lisp